dongzhang0725/Python_mtDNA/convertfmt/README.md

               -axt:     convert into axt format

-              -stat:    convert statistics of the fasta file
+              -stat:    generate statistics of the fasta file

 `【python 3.4.3】`